CANADA FX DEBT-C$ rides U.S. jobs report to parity

 He said, however, the Canadian dollar has benefited most from the battering the U.S. dollar has taken since the U.S. Federal Reserve pledged a second round of stimulative measures on Wednesday.

-The Canadian dollar came very close to reaching a one-for-one footing with the U.S. dollar earlier this week but was undermined by Ottawa's decision to block BHP Billiton's (BHP.AX: Quote) $39 billion takeover bid for Potash Corp POT.TO.
+The Canadian dollar came very close to reaching a one-for-one footing with the U.S. dollar earlier this week but was undermined by Ottawa's decision to block BHP Billiton's (BHP.AX) $39 billion takeover bid for Potash Corp (POT.TO).

 "Canada is and will continue to outperform on the crosses for the near future as opposed to the underperformance earlier in the week, specifically with the Potash denial," Askari said.